 Watch Our Video

-This head area includes a shower, sink and storage.
+- Starboard Console Head.
+This head area includes a shower, sink, microwave, and lots of storage.

+- Port Console Cabin.
 This makes a great place to get shelter from the weather.
-It includes a TV/entertainment system, and it also converts to a berth at the touch of a button.
+It includes a TV/entertainment system, and it also converts to a berth with ease.

-To the port side there is a table that lies flush with the seat and can be raised for use.
+- Deluxe Bow Seating.
+To the port side, there is a table that lies flush with the seat and can be raised for use.
 This is a great solution to having to store a separate table and pedestal elsewhere on the boat.

 While we haven’t tested the Freedom 335, Grady-White certainly has and they’ve shared their results with us.